 A separate compartment for avalanche safety gear is designed to keep your safety equipment in one easily accessed location, and to keep it dry and ready to use at a moment’s notice.

 Hydration Bladder – some bag manufacturers will build hydration systems into their packs.
 This makes keeping your fluid intake up while you are on the mountain easy and painless helping you to stay at your peak level of performance for longer.

 Other Types of Bags

-Ski and snowboard bags are great for keeping all your gear in one place and ensuring that it doesn’t get damaged while your gear is not in use or while transporting it to your skiing destination.
-Boards will typically have a waterproof inner lining that allows you to easily wipe away any dirt or tip out any excess water if you happened to put your gear away while it was still covered in snow.
+Ski and snowboard bags are great for keeping all your gear in one place and ensuring that it doesn’t get damaged while transporting it to your skiing destination.
+Bags will typically have a waterproof inner lining that allows you to easily wipe away any dirt or tip out any excess water if you happened to put your gear away while it was still covered in snow.
 Ski bags in particular will usually have straps for keeping your skis from knocking against one another.

 Double ski bags are designed to house two sets of skis and will have interior straps that keep each pair from damaging the other.
 Larger ski and snowboard bags that carry multiple sets of gear will sometimes come equipped with wheels so you can let the bag take the load.

 Compact Hydration packs are a great option for those who are planning on only spending their time on groomed trails and don’t need to carry that much extra gear with them.
 Hydration packs should have a separate compartment housing the bladder and come in a number of options in terms of their additional storage capacity.